-The Amazon Echo Dot just got a refresh from Amazon, with cuter looks and extra fabric, but here are our thoughts on the original Echo Dot that's already established itself in many a smart home.
+The Amazon Echo Dot got a refresh from Amazon in 2018, with even cuter looks and some extra fabric on its exterior.
+But the original Echo Dot is still a winner in our eyes too, so here are our thoughts on the first version of the Dot, which has already established itself in many a smart home.

-When Amazon launched the first Amazon Echo way back in 2014, it seemed a ground-breaking move for smart home tech – it quickly became one of the must-have home gadgets for just about everyone, and is now an iconic bit of tech.
+When Amazon launched the first Amazon Echo way back in 2014, it seemed a ground-breaking (and not to mention risky) move for smart home tech.
+And it quickly became one of the must-have home gadgets for just about everyone.

-It wasn't long after that that the Amazon Echo Dot came along to bring Alexa smarts in a more compact package.
-The puck-shaped device takes all the best bits of the Echo and condenses it down to something you can put anywhere.
+It wasn't long after that that the Amazon Echo Dot came along to bring Alexa smarts in a much more compact package.
+The puck-shaped device takes all the best bits of the Echo and condenses it down into something you can put anywhere.

-Just like the Echo, the Amazon Echo Dot lets you speak out commands to Alexa and get responses beamed back down from the cloud, but here everything is reduced: the price, the size, and the audio quality.
+Sure Amazon had to make compromises, but just like the Echo, the Amazon Echo Dot lets you speak out commands to Alexa and get responses beamed back down from the cloud.
+The key difference is that everything is reduced: the price, the size, and unfortunately, the audio quality.

-As we said, Amazon recently lifted the lid on a brand new next-generation Echo Dot, which sounds and looks better.
+Amazon lifted the lid on a brand new next-generation Echo Dot in 2018, which sounds and looks better.
 But how does its predecessor measure up against the new arrival, and other Alexa-powered options like the Amazon Echo Spot and Amazon Echo Show?

 While the smaller Echo Dot does compromise on sound quality to match its tiny size and price tag, it's just as smart as its stablemates and, arguably more impressive than many of its non-Alexa rivals.